 ACP Accreditation Fees

-Renewal Fee: $945 USD or the then applicable Accreditation Fee, due thirty days before the second anniversary of accreditation an ACP will be requested to submit an affidavit that the criteria originally verified has not been substantially modified.
+Renewal Fee: $945 USD, or the then applicable Application Fee, due thirty days before the second anniversary of accreditation an ACP will be requested to submit an affidavit that the criteria originally verified has not been substantially modified.

 * In rare cases additional fees may be applicable if an audit or content translation is required.